Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Theory

-with dynamical exponent $z=3/2$ and scaling parameter $\Gamma =4|\lambda|\nu^2/B^2$.
-The scaling function $f_{\mathrm{BR}}(J)$ (Fig.~\ref{fig:BR_and_PS}) cannot be expressed in analytic closed form but is tabulated with high precision in \cite{Prae04_DATA} \footnote{$f_{\mathrm{BR}}(J)=2F^{\prime}_{0}(-2J)$ with $F_{0}(\cdot)$ defined in \cite{Prae04_DATA}}.
-To specify the region of the initial state contributing to fluctuations described by the BR distribution we use the normalized dynamical structure function $S(\text{x},t)$.
+with scaling parameter $\Gamma =4|\lambda|\nu^2/B^2$ (Fig.~\ref{fig:BR_and_PS}).
+The initial state region around the measure point that contributes to typical current/height fluctuations can be specified by the dynamical structure function $S(\text{x},t)$ \cite{Prae04}.
 At large times it has the form